googlezhang/play-dok/README.md

 Application token and template ID can also be provided as request parameters or headers using names `applidok_token` and `applidok_template`.

-Finally, you can directly pass it as function parameter when you call `PlayDokAction(...)` from your controllers:
+Finally, you can directly pass it as function parameter when you call `PlayAction(...)` from your controllers:

 ```scala
 package controllers